davidnyuan/INFO498F_FINAL/about/about_us.md

 #### - Gina Lee
 #### - Kyle Wistrand

-#### We are members of INFO498F, an introductory coding class on R language within the Informatics department at the University of Washington.
+#### We are members of INFO 201, an introductory coding class on R language within the Informatics department at the University of Washington.